mori5321/retryable/README.md

-This library is still in alpha(0.0.x) version.
-Please consider when you use it in production.

 # retryee
 `retryee` is a programmable library for retry.
 This is written in TypeScript.
 It enables developers to customize retry & backoff in a simple way.